Corporate Insolvency

 - return control of the company to the directors.

-During the period of Voluntary Administration, creditors are prevented for taking action against the company and are also prevented from enforcing any personal guarantees.
+During the period of Voluntary Administration, creditors are prevented from taking action against the company and are also prevented from enforcing any personal guarantees.

 A DOCA is a binding agreement with creditors, usually where creditors accept a return of less than 100 cents in the dollar.
 The company is returned to the control of the directors and a liquidation is avoided.